it3xl/git-repo-sync/README.md

 They could search for the word *it3xl_git_repo_sync_enabled* in the Internet and understand the applied sync solution.

 Be aware that mentioned in the sync_enabling_branch variable branch will be synchronized by **git-repo-sync** despite branch prefix filtering that is described above.<br/>
 Probably this is not a good idea to use the `master` branch name as such branches are synced under the Victim strategy.
-But you can specify a branch with a conveintiona prefix for the Conventional syncing of it.
+But you can specify a branch with a conventional prefix for the Conventional syncing of it.

 ### Notes
 * Usage of SSH wasn't tested.
 * **git-repo-sync** is resilient for HTTP fails and interruptions.
 * It has protections from an occasional deletion of your entire remote repository.
 * Arbitrary Git-history rewriting is supported.
 * Within a single installation, **git-repo-sync** can synchronize as many pairs of Git-repositories as you want.
-Every sinc pair is a sync project for **git-repo-sync**.
+Every sync pair is a sync project for **git-repo-sync**.
 * **git-repo-sync** doesn't synchronize Git-tags.
 (Some popular Git-servers block manipulations with Git-tags.)
 * **git-repo-sync** is developed within the TDD approach.
 Therefore, its CI/CD has a huge amount of auto tests.